-The Programmatic Response should reflect the Respondent's understanding of social innovation financing as described in the overview of this RFR and should explain how the Respondent intends to use success-based contracting to increase the efficiency of government-funded service delivery, reduce costs to taxpayers, and accelerate innovation in ameliorating social problems for the target population.
+The Programmatic Response should describe the Respondent's model for service delivery, including which services would be delivered and where the services would be delivered.
+The response should also reflect the Respondent's understanding of pay for success contracting as described in the overview of this RFR and should explain the Respondent's role in achieving the overall objective of using success-based contracting to increase the efficiency of government-funded service delivery, reduce costs to taxpayers, and accelerate innovation in ameliorating social problems for the target population.
+Responses should be as specific as possible in describing how and to whom the organization will provide services, what set of services would be provided, and how the proposed model would incorporate proven best practices.

-The Programmatic Response should be written in a concise manner.
-EOAF/EOE will disregard material that is not directly relevant to the information requested below.
+The Programmatic Response should be written in a concise manner, EOAF/EOE will disregard material that is not directly relevant to the information requested below.